BEHIND EVERY PATIENT THERE IS SOMEONE WHO GOES ABOVE AND BEYOND THE CALL OF DUTY IN PATIENT RECOVERY

 Quality Improvement and Patient Safety

-Students will also be encouraged to think about areas of their clinical practice where there can be improvements.
-In doing so, they will learn, in greater detail about the range of currently established quality improvement methodologies and the context used.
-They will identify the strengths and limitations of each method and the potential impact of these.
+Learn in greater detail about the range of currently established quality improvement methodologies and the context used and identify the strengths and limitations of each method and the potential impact of these.

 Leadership in Practice